davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/docker.md

-### Start an {pivotal-gemfire-name} Cluster in Docker
+### Start an VMware GemFire Cluster in Docker

-From inside the {pivotal-gemfire-name} Docker container, we can start a Locator and a server:
+From inside the VMware GemFire Docker container, we can start a Locator and a server: